Riverview Covered Bridge

-The Riverview Covered Pedestrian Bridge is a wooden Pratt truss covered bridge built beneath the Smolen-Gulf Bridge, completed in 2016.
+The Riverview Covered Pedestrian Bridge is a wooden Pratt truss covered bridge in Ashtabula Township, Ohio, United States.
+It was built beneath the Smolen-Gulf Bridge and completed in 2016.
 The new pedestrian covered bridge is 150 ft long and 14 ft wide.
 It is a Pratt truss design, like the Smolen-Gulf Bridge, and was designed by Smolen Engineering.
 It sits below Smolen Bridge in Indian Trails Park.
 It was dedicated on October 4, 2016.